kgraefe/pidgin-birthday-reminder/README.md

 ## Installation on Linux

-To install the plugin on Linux you need to compile it from source:
+To install the plugin on Linux you need to extract a release tarball and compile it from source:

     sudo apt-get install pidgin-dev
-    ./autogen.sh
     ./configure
     make
     sudo make install